pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

     which is required, yet deprecated and ignored.
 XPPython3 function only has three parameters.

-.. py:function:: appendMenuItemWithCommand(menuID=None, name="Command", commandRef)
+.. py:function:: appendMenuItemWithCommand(menuID=None, name="Command", commandRef) -> int

  :param XPLMMenuID menuID: Menu to which named item is added
  :param str name: String to be displayed fo ritem